Mohamed Messoudi

-Mohamed "Mo" Messoudi (born 7 January 1984 in Wilrijk) is a retired Belgian footballer of Moroccan descent who last played for K Lyra-Lierse Berlaar.
+Mohamed "Mo" Messoudi (born 7 January 1984) is a Belgian former footballer who last played for K Lyra-Lierse Berlaar.
+He is the current coach of Challenger Pro League club Beerschot.

-Career
+Club career

 Messoudi is a player who has made his debut in professional football, being part of the Germinal Beerschot squad in the 2002–03 season, before joining Willem II Tilburg.
 After being released from Dutch side Willem II, the 25-year-old midfielder returns to Belgium, he has signed a one-year deal with KV Kortrijk.

 In 2012, Messoudi moved to Belgian Pro League side Gent where he stayed one season before moving to OH Leuven.
 In July 2014, Messoudi punched a player in the face during a pre-season friendly match, prompting OH Leuven to fire him the next day.
 After being cleared from any further charges two weeks later, he signed for Zulte Waregem.

 On 10 September 2019, Messoudi joined K Lyra-Lierse Berlaar.

+Coaching career

+Messoudi served as an assistant coach at Westerlo and Zulte Waregem before taking on his first head coaching role at Challenger Pro League side Beerschot in June 2025.